 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus OM-D E-M10 Mark III and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-M10 III does not feature such a mic input.

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the E-M10 III and the A6300 have been discontinued, but can regularly be found used on eBay.
+The A6300 was replaced by the Sony A6500, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M10 III or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus OM-D E-M10 Mark III: